 Lease agreements involving property built to our specifications are reviewed to determine if our involvement in the construction project requires that we account for the project costs as if we were the owner for accounting purposes.
 We have entered into several lease agreements where we are deemed the owner of a construction project for accounting purposes.
 Thus, during construction of the facility the construction costs incurred by us as the lessor are included as a construction in progress asset along with a related liability of the same amount on our balance sheet.
 Upon completion of the project, a sale-leaseback analysis is performed to determine if the Company should record a sale to remove the related asset and related obligation and record the lease as either an operating or capital lease obligation.
-If the Company is precluded from derecognizing the asset when construction and the recorded asset and related financing obligation remain on the Consolidated Balance Sheets.
+If the Company is precluded from derecognizing the asset when construction is complete, due to continuing involvement beyond a normal leaseback, the lease is accounted for as a financing transaction and the recorded asset and related financing obligation remain on the Consolidated Balance Sheets.
 Accordingly, the asset is depreciated over its estimated useful life in accordance with the Company's policy and a portion of the lease payments is allocated to ground rent and treated as an operating lease.
-The portion of the lease payment allocated to ground rent and treated as an operating lease.
+The portion of the lease payment allocated to ground rental expense is based on the fair value of the land at the commencement of construction.
+Lease payments allocated to the non-land asset are recognized as reductions to the financing obligation and interest expense.
 As disclosed in "Future Adoption of New Accounting Standards," our accounting for build-to-suit leases will change upon adoption of the new lease accounting standard.